- EPSY 3264, 3 credits

 Introductory statistics.
 Emphasizes understanding/applying statistical concepts/procedures.
 Visual/quantitative methods for presenting/analyzing data, common descriptive indices for univariate/bivariate data.
 Inferential techniques.

 Students enrolling in EPSY 3264 should be juniors or seniors in high school and have earned a B+ or better in a high school algebra course.
+10th graders may also enroll with instructor permission.
 The course uses technology on a regular basis during both instruction and assessments (e.g., homework assignments, exams, etc.).
 Because of this, students enrolled in the course should be familiar with computers and technology (e.g., Internet browsing, Microsoft Word, opening/saving files, etc.).

 Instructors apply and are selected by faculty in accordance with the University of Minnesota policy governing Academic Appointments with Teaching Functions.
 Once approved, an instructor is appointed as a Teaching Specialist 9754 (University Job Title and Code) in the College of Continuing and Professional Studies.
 Instructor qualifications are determined by the sponsoring University department.

-Statistical Thinking 4.0: A Simulation Approach to Modeling Uncertainty.
-This includes online readings (Zieffler, A., & Catalysts for Change.
-(2017) Minneapolis, MN: Catalyst Press.) and a lab manual which is used daily in the classroom.
+Statistical Thinking 4.4: A Simulation Approach to Modeling Uncertainty.
+(Zieffler, A., & Catalysts for Change.
+(2023) Minneapolis, MN: Catalyst Press.)

 Required Technology and Software